OneDrive/apidoctor/readme.md

       "request-parameters":
       {
         "{path-to-file}": "/test_copy.file.txt",
-        "$body": "Test file that we will copy to another location", "Content-Type:": "application/octet-stream"
+        "!body": "Test file that we will copy to another location", "Content-Type:": "application/octet-stream"
       },
       "allowed-status-codes": [ 200 ],